masolimano/maneage/README-hacking.md

 The Make paradigm, on the other hand, starts from the end: the final *target*.
-It builds a dependency tree internally, and finds where it should start each time the pipeline is run.
+It builds a dependency tree internally, and finds where it should start each time the project is run.
 Therefore, in the scenario above, a researcher that has just added the final 10% of steps of her research to her Makefile, will only have to run those extra steps.
-With Make, it is also trivial to change the processing of any intermediate (already written) *rule* (or step) in the middle of an already written analysis: the next time Make is run, only rules that are affected by the changes/additions will be re-run, not the whole analysis/pipeline.
+With Make, it is also trivial to change the processing of any intermediate (already written) *rule* (or step) in the middle of an already written analysis: the next time Make is run, only rules that are affected by the changes/additions will be re-run, not the whole analysis/project.

-This greatly speeds up the processing (enabling creative changes), while keeping all the dependencies clearly documented (as part of the Make language), and most importantly, enabling full reproducibility from scratch with no changes in the pipeline code that was working during the research.
+This greatly speeds up the processing (enabling creative changes), while keeping all the dependencies clearly documented (as part of the Make language), and most importantly, enabling full reproducibility from scratch with no changes in the project code that was working during the research.
 This will allow robust results and let the scientists get to what they do best: experiment and be critical to the methods/analysis without having to waste energy and time on technical problems that come up as a